ethereum/EIPs/EIPS/eip-wrapped_deposit.md

 discussions-to: <URL>
 status: Draft
 type: Informational
-created: 2021-12-06
+created: 2021-12-11
 ---

 ## Abstract
 The wrapped deposit contract handles deposits of assets (Ether, ERC20, ERC721) on behalf of a user.
 A user must only approve a spend limit once and then an asset may be deposited to any number of different applications that support deposits from the contract.

 ## Motivation
 The current user flow for depositing assets in dapps is unnecessarily expensive and insecure.
-To deposit an ERC20 asset a user must either
+To deposit an ERC20 asset a user must either:

   - send an approve transaction for the exact amount being sent, before making a deposit; for every deposit.
   - send an approve transaction for an infinite spend amount before making deposits.